 When it comes to property value, everyone seems to have an opinion.
-But if you’re looking to borrow, the only opinion that matters is that of your banks’.
+But if you’re looking to borrow, the only opinion that matters is your bank’s.

-Whether you’re looking to buy, refinance or simply to access equity, the lender will always want to assess how much your property is worth.
+Whether you’re looking to buy, refinance to a lower rate or simply access equity, the lender will always want to assess how much your property is worth.

 Your home value depends on a number of things including: